endeavouros-team/EndeavourOS-Development/README.md

 This method needs a working internet connection to proceed and will install the chosen DE „vanilla“ (no theming and configuration on the DE itself) as it would do on Archlinux itself.
 But with a minimal selection of packages to get a base Desktop to start making it your own.

-XFCE4 has unselectable groups for the EndeavourOS theming toi be able to install it without our theming.
+XFCE4 has de-selectable groups for the EndeavourOS theming to be able to install it without our theming.

 ![alt text](https://raw.githubusercontent.com/endeavouros-team/EndeavourOS-Development/main/images/2021-08-25_11-28.png)